iaroshenko-dev/jupiter-voice-dictation/README.md

 ## About the Project

-Jupiter is an independently developed software product taken from the initial concept to a working Windows release.

-The development process involved researching and testing different speech recognition technologies, developing custom application logic, and integrating the software with Windows.

-The project also includes application packaging, a Windows installer, system tray integration, and licensing.
+Jupiter is a focused dictation tool built around a simple idea:

+**Local.
+Fast.
+Simple.**

+Instead of trying to be a universal AI assistant, Jupiter focuses on one task — converting speech into text directly inside the application the user is working with.

+The application runs in the background and is controlled through the system tray.
+It does not require a large interface or constant button presses.

+During development, different speech recognition technologies and local processing approaches were researched and tested.
+The final product combines speech recognition, Windows integration, background operation, application packaging, and licensing into a standalone Windows application.

 ## Privacy